HenriqueDiz/PPP__SMed/README.md

 # PPP__SMed
-Simple program to control pacientes of a doctor
+Simple program to control pacientes of a doctor ( 1 year - 2 semester )

+Grade: 100 %